 Stepmoms have been given an assignment that is asking them to dig deep to find the strength and courage to know they matter and are making a difference.
 Being a stepparent is like being Casper the Friendly Ghost in the house.
 You want to be a part of daily life and decisions, but often you’ll go unnoticed and feel like you’re invisible.
 It requires a thick skin, letting go of control over outcomes of children you love, and the ability to let go of all attachments.

 Relationships of all kinds present their challenges and within these challenges are chances for growth.
 Being a stepmom is a reminder that with all the love and maternal instincts you have within; use them first to love yourself and focus on your self-care, then extend that mothering to the rest of the family.
-This is not selfish, but necessary to creating a conscious, connected blended family.
+This is not selfish but necessary to create a conscious, connected blended family.
 Taking this step will also set a tone for the family that self-care is ok and necessary and teach the kids to follow your example.

 Despite what the media may say, what friends or loved ones are conditioned to say, or even what judgements you may have of yourself, it is normal to feel a little isolated.
 Know that the role you have is one that is also being held by an intricate system of kindred spirits having the exact same feelings and experiences as you.
 Seek connection by finding an online support group, a stepfamily coach, gather reading materials to empower you and to connect with others who can help to elevate you in the stepmom role.